 The nominate subspecies flies in most of our area.
 The subspecies A. v. dentilinea which is smaller, is more uniformly gray-brown without many red-brown individuals, and has streakier forewings with dark veins and absence of strong black marks, flies in the Warner Mountains of south-central Oregon in our area.
 It also occurs in the high Sierra Nevada of California.

 This variable species resembles several other Agrotis species with which it flies.
-Agrotis gravis, a Pacific Coast beach obligate species, differs in having a more oval orbicular spot with more conspicuous inner pale line than that of A. vancouverensis and a large reniform that is acutely pointed toward the wing base at its posterior margin unlike the kidney-shaped spot of A. vancouverensis.
-Both Agrotis obliqua, a species of high-elevation forest, and Agrotis antica, generally found in dry ponderosa pine forest, are both rich wood brown in most of our area with sooty dark gray to black costal margins and lack gray colors found in A. vancouverensis.
+Agrotis gravis, a Pacific Coast beach obligate species, differs in having a more oval orbicular spot with more conspicuous inner pale line than that of A. vancouverensis and a large reniform that is acutely pointed toward the forewing base at its posterior margin, unlike the kidney-shaped spot of A. vancouverensis.
+Both Agrotis obliqua, a species of high-elevation forest, and Agrotis antica, generally found in dry ponderosa pine forest, are both rich wood-brown in most of our area with sooty, dark gray to black costal margins, and they lack the gray colors found in A. vancouverensis.
 Populations of A. obliqua from the Rocky Mountains are more yellow-brown with a dark costa.
 Even predominantly brown forms of A. vancouverensis have gray color on the tegulae and an orange-brown head, both lacking in the other species.
 These species are much less variable than A. vancouverensis.

 The type locality of Agrotis vancouverensis Grote is Vancouver Island.
 The following synonyms were also described from the Pacific Northwest: Agrotis clodiana Grote from Washington Territory, Agrotis semiclarata Grote from Washington Territory (by lectotype designation), Agrotis agilis Grote from Vancouver, and Agrotis atha Strecker from Seattle, Washington.
 Washed out forms of this species were called Agrotis aeneipennis Grote prior to the MONA revision (Lafontaine 2004).
 This name is now recognized as a synonym of A. vancouverensis.

-Larva is smooth, pale gray with fine black speckling.
+Larva is smooth and pale gray with fine, black speckling.
 It is illustrated by Lafontaine (2004).

 This species is widely distributed in moist forest and grassland habitats throughout much of western North America.
 In the Pacific Northwest, it is common to very abundant in moist coastal grasslands, native prairies, oak savanna, and oak woodlands at low elevations west of the Cascades, but is also common in open meadows at high elevations in the Cascades.
 It is usually uncommon to frequent in coastal rainforests, mixed hardwood-conifer forests, and spruce-fir forests at low to high elevations, but may be very common in disturbed open clear-cuts of coniferous forests.
 It is common in disturbed urban areas west of the Cascades, but appears to be mostly excluded from cultivated agricultural land.
 However, it is rare in the Rocky Mountain region where it appears to be ecologically replaced by A. obliqua.